mmhct/CT_war/README.md

 # CT_war
 This is a RPG based on Minecraft.
+The language of the game is Chinese.